 Initiating coursework or programs at a different level than currently approved requires level change approval and a substantive change committee visit.
-Depending on the existing related programs offered by an institution, a committee visit may not be required of institutions moving from Levels III (offers the master's degree as the highest degree) to IV (offers the master's and specialist degrees as the highest degrees) or from Levels V (offers three or fewer doctoral degrees as the highest degrees) to VI (offering hour or more doctoral degrees as the highest degrees) to VI (offering hour or more doctoral degrees as the highest degrees).
+Depending on the existing related programs offered by an institution, a committee visit may not be required of institutions moving from Levels III (offers the master's degree as the highest degree) to IV (offers the master's and specialist degree as the highest degrees) or from Levels V (offers three or fewer doctoral degrees as the highest degrees) to VI (offering hour or more doctoral degrees as the highest degrees).
 A level change adding authorization of a degree level lower than the highest degree level currently authorized for an institution may not require a visit if the new program(s) at the lower degree level do not constitute a significant departure from existing programs.
 Refer to the Seeking Accreditation at a Higher or Lower Degree Level policy for additional information